arnbme/apcupsd/README.md

 ## 1. Purpose
 Perform a graceful hub shutdown when power is lost.

-This version is maintained by Arn Burkhoff was derived from Steve Wright's APC UPS Monitor Driver release.
+This version, maintained by Arn Burkhoff, was derived from Steve Wright's APC UPS Monitor Driver release.

 [:arrow_up_small: Back to top](#top)